 - Gradually roll out new functionality to users.

 - Minimize the risk of a release by first releasing to small groups of users.

 - Test user acceptance.

-Companies utilizing continuous integration/continuous delivery (CI/CD) or Progressive Delivery rely on feature management practices to gradually roll out features to users.
+Companies utilizing continuous integration/continuous delivery (CI/CD) or Progressive Delivery rely on feature flag management to gradually roll out features to users.
 Continuous delivery is the ability to shorten release cycles and get new functionality in the user’s hands quickly and safely.
 Progressive Delivery kicks it up a notch and provides fine-grained control over the rollout and ownership of a feature.
 Progressive Delivery includes user segmentation, traffic management, observability, and automation to release features to small portions of users.